TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/emojicode/index.md

 [Hello World](https://sampleprograms.io/projects/hello-world) in [Emojicode](https://sampleprograms.io/languages/emojicode) was written by:

 - Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 13 2023 21:01:35.
+The solution was first committed on May 05 2018 17:08:17.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution